Evidence Aggregation for Treatment Choice: Minimax regret treatment rule

 \begin{Assumption} The parameter space $\mathcal{T}$ satisfies \begin{enumerate} \item Symmetry: $\bm{\tau} \in \mathcal{T} \ \Rightarrow \ -\bm{\tau} \in \mathcal{T},$ and \item Invariance to common constant addition: $\bm{\tau} \in \mathcal{T} \ \Rightarrow \ \bm{\tau} + c \cdot (1, \dots , 1)' \in \mathcal{T}$ for any $c \in \mathbb{R}$. \end{enumerate} \end{Assumption}

 The symmetry assumption rules out the imposition of a sign restriction on the causal effect parameters, i.e., $\tau_k \geq 0$ for some $k$.
 The condition of invariance to common constant addition (hereafter, shortened to invariance) implies that $\{(\tau_k - \tau_0) : \bm{\tau} \in \mathcal{T}, \tau_0 = t\}$ does not depend on $t$.
 We use this result to simplify derivation of a minimax regret treatment rule.
 It is worth noting that the invariance condition rules out the case in which the parameter space for some $\tau_k$, $k \in \{0,1,2, \dots, K\}$, is bounded.
-For instance, if the outcome is binary, the treatment effect on the outcome is bounded by $[-1,1]$ for all $\tau_k$, $k=0,1, \dots, K$.
-However, if the standard errors $(\sigma_k^2:k=1,2, \dots, K)$ and the variations among $(\tau_0, \tau_1, \dots, \tau_K)$ imposed on $\mathcal{T}$ (e.g., Lipschitz constants $C_{kl}$, $ 0 \leq k,l \leq K$, in Example \ref{ex:constant variations} below) are sufficiently small relative to the size of the supports, bounded support of $(\tau_0, \tau_1, \dots, \tau_K)$ is less of an issue because extreme values of $\bm{\tau}$ beyond its logical support are unlikely to correspond to a worst-case in terms of the regret.
+For instance, if the outcome is binary, the treatment effect on the outcome is bounded by $[-1,1]$ for all $\tau_k$, $k=0,1, \dots, K$.\footnote{In a similar setting to the one in this paper, \cite{ishihara2023bandwidth} studies the treatment choice problem with $\tau_k$, $k \in \{0,1,2, \dots, K\}$ being bounded due to binary outcomes.} However, if the standard errors $(\sigma_k^2:k=1,2, \dots, K)$ and the variations among $(\tau_0, \tau_1, \dots, \tau_K)$ imposed on $\mathcal{T}$ (e.g., Lipschitz constants $C_{kl}$, $ 0 \leq k,l \leq K$, in Example \ref{ex:bounded variations} below) are sufficiently small relative to the size of the supports, bounded support of $(\tau_0, \tau_1, \dots, \tau_K)$ is less of an issue because extreme values of $\bm{\tau}$ beyond its logical support are unlikely to correspond to a worst-case in terms of the regret.

 The following two examples satisfy the parameter space constraints of Assumption \ref{parameter_space}.

 \begin{Example}[The space of $\bm{\tau}$ spanned by the meta-regressions] Suppose that for each study in the pool, $k=1, \dots, K$, we can construct a vector of study-specific observable characteristics $x_k \in \mathbb{R}^{d_x}$.
 For example, $x_k$ can contain the average characteristics of the individuals in the sample studied in the $k$-th study.
 It can also include the socioeconomic or demographic characteristics of the country that the sample was drawn from and the characteristics of the treatment studied.
 The target population has known covariate value $x_0 \in \mathbb{R}^{d_x}$, which shares the same interpretation and dimension as $x_k$, $k=1, \dots, K$.